neelbandiwadekar08-hub/Work-Tracker/README.md

 👉 [Try it here](https://neelbandiwadekar08-hub.github.io/Work-Tracker/)

 ## 💡 Why I Built This
 Manual hour logging is tedious, error-prone, and easy to forget.
-Instead of searching for a tool that fit my exact situation, I built one — no account, no cloud, no friction.
+Instead of searching for a tool that fit my exact situation, I built one, no account, no cloud, no friction.

 ## ✨ Features
 - ⏱️ One-tap clock in/out with live time capture
 - ☕ Break start and resume tracking
-- 📅 Interactive calendar with NRW public holidays
+- 📅 Interactive calendar with German public holidays
 - 📊 Weekly breakdowns, monthly progress, and overtime carry-forward
 - 💾 Browser-based storage — offline, private, no account needed
 - 📱 Fully responsive across mobile, tablet, and desktop